 If the LCS-UP payload type is set to "LTE Positioning Protocol (LPP) message", the LCS-UP payload contents include one or more LPP message(s).

-If the LCS-UP payload type is set to "Location supplementary services message", the LCS-UP payload contents include a location supplementary services message.
+If the LCS-UP payload type is set to "LCS supplementary services message", the LCS-UP payload contents include a LCS supplementary services message.